Lead generation websites for contractors are a great place to find work when you’re just starting out.

 Last but not least, there’s the issue of consistency and volume.

-Signing up to these contractor lead generation websites will definitely net you some new leads, but how many new leads and how often they come around is a mystery.
+Signing up to these lead generation websites for contractors will definitely net you some new leads, but how many new leads and how often they come around is a mystery.

 If you’re a small contractor, these websites may be all you need to stay busy.